 The size of the calligraphy letters should have enough similarity to please the eyes and enough variation to make it interesting.
 How do we achieve that?
 I think the variation part is easy since we are not robots and our natural handwriting will have enough variation.
 It’s the similarity part that takes time to develop.

 We can start by making sure the height of the letters is consistent; the x-height of the letters should all be the same.
 And fortunately, we can develop this muscle memory by practicing on a guide sheet whenever possible.
-I’ve made various guide sheets you can download from the resources page on my website.

 Note the letter “r” and “s” should peek above the waistline and the “shoulder” of the letter “k” should touch the waistline.